isomerpages/govtech-stp/_travellers-from-china/00c-rgl-faq.md

 ### **Returning to Singapore**

-#### 15. What health measures will I be subject to upon returning to Singapore after my fast lane travel?
+#### 16. What health measures will I be subject to upon returning to Singapore after my fast lane travel?

-Singapore-based travellers returning from their travel on the Singapore-China Fast Lane may be exempted from the prevailing SHN policy applicable to incoming travellers to Singapore if they:
+Singapore-based travellers returning from their travel on the Singapore-China Fast Lane will be exempted from the prevailing SHN policy applicable to incoming travellers to Singapore, without the need to appeal, if they:
 - Undertake a COVID-19 PCR test at their own cost at accredited laboratories, clinics and hospitals within 48 hours prior to their departure from China, and obtain the negative test result prior to departure; and
 - Undertake a COVID-19 PCR test at the airport at their own cost upon arrival in Singapore and remain in isolation until they have been notified of their on-arrival test results.
 You are strongly encouraged to pre-register and make advance payment for the PCR test via this link to minimise processing time at the airport: <https://changiairport.com/safetravel/>.
 - Produce the following two documents to ICA at Singapore Immigration (a) the letter from the PRC Embassy in Singapore which confirms that he/she was granted approval by the relevant authorities to travel to China via the fast lane; and (b) negative COVID-19 PCR test result obtained 48 hours prior to departure from China.

 The list of medical institutions designated by the relevant authorities in China for pre-departure COVID-19 testing can be found [here](http://bmfw.www.gov.cn/mhsjcjgcx/index.html).

+Please refer to <https://www.ica.gov.sg/covid-19> for the latest details and updates on border control measures as well as <https://www.ica.gov.sg/covid-19/ArrivalSG> for information on the prevailing health measures for returning travellers.

 Please disregard the electronic SHN which you may receive via email upon submission of the Electronic Health Declaration through ICA’s SG Arrival Card e-Service, provided that the conditions above are met.
 If the above conditions are not met, travellers will be subjected to the prevailing health regulations in Singapore upon arrival in Singapore, including the requirement to serve SHN.
 For more information about the SHN issued by ICA, please refer to <https://www.ica.gov.sg/covid-19/shn>.

-##### 16. Do I have to pay for my COVID-19 medical bills if I am found to have COVID-19 upon return from China?
+##### 17. Do I have to pay for my COVID-19 medical bills if I am found to have COVID-19 upon return from China?

 Travellers will be responsible for charges for COVID-19 treatment if symptoms develop within 14 days of arrival.
-Singapore Citizens and Permanent Residents who travelled on permitted travel arrangements may access Government subsidies and MediShield Life/Integrated Shield Plan to help pay for their bills.
-Long-Term Pass holders who travelled on permitted travel arrangements may tap on their usual financing arrangements, such as foreign worker insurance.
+Singapore Citizens and Permanent Residents who travelled to China on the Singapore-China fast lane may access Government subsidies and MediShield Life/Integrated Shield Plan to help pay for their bills.
+Long-Term Pass holders who travelled to China on the Singapore-China fast lane may tap on their usual financing arrangements, such as foreign worker insurance.

 Singapore Citizens, Permanent Residents and Long-Term Pass holders should retain the letter from the PRC Embassy in Singapore which confirms that he/she was granted approval by the relevant authorities to travel to China via the fast lane.
 This letter is to be presented to the hospital as an indication of eligibility for Government subsidies, MediShield Life/Integrated Shield Plan or any other form of coverage (if applicable), should he/she be tested positive for COVID-19 upon return from China via the fast lane.